Student Spotlight: Bingxin “Victoria” Xu

 “I had my goal but no precise plan on how to achieve it, so it took some deep thought, guidance and experimentation to line up all the right classes,” she said.
 “I have friends with different majors – business, finance, mathematics – who began turning toward computer science.
 There are a lot of careers out there, and the best ones seem to require more than entry-level computer literacy.”

 In 2017, Xu was one of the Outstanding Graduate finalists at College of DuPage.
-Her ultimate educational goal is to attain some mastery of computer science that she can combine with her knowledge of finance.
+She is currently at the Illinois Institute of Technology studying computer science, which she plans to combine with her knowledge of finance.
 She then would like to work for a large company on technological development and, after gaining enough experience, start her own business.

 Xu advises any students attending College of DuPage to become involved.